virtualsquare/iothdns/README.md

 ### mid level API: client queries

-`hashdns` provides some functions to query for IPv4 or IPv6 addresses.
+`iothdns` provides some functions to query for IPv4 or IPv6 addresses.

 ```C
 int iothdns_lookup_a(struct iothdns *iothdns, const char *name, struct in_addr *a, int n);